small-tech/auto-encrypt-localhost/README.md

 })
 ```

+On first run, Auto Encrypt Localhost will use mkcert to create your local certificate authority and install it in the system root store and generate locally-trusted certificates.
+These actions require elevated privileges and you will be prompted for your password unless you have passwordless sudo set up for your system.

-You can now reach your server via https://localhost, https://127.0.0.1, and via its external IPv4 address(es) on your local area network.
+Once your server is up and running, you can reach it via https://localhost, https://127.0.0.1, and via its external IPv4 address(es) on your local area network.
 To find the list of IP addresses that your local server is reachable from, you can run the following code in the Node interpreter:

 ```js
 Object.entries(os.networkInterfaces())